dodaucy/diary/README.md

 ## ⚠️ Work in progress ⚠️

 This project is still in development.
-You can use it, but the frontend sucks (especially on mobile).
+You can use it, but the frontend sucks.
 Furthermore, the backend will get a few changes in the future.
 If you are interested in the current state, you can look at the [development branch](https://github.com/dodaucy/diary/tree/develop).

 ## Setup